savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 ![memory per feature with jemalloc](https://github.com/user-attachments/assets/2e2ff67f-59dd-4cd4-a656-4176b2c3a2dc)

-Thus, we recommend not enabling `jemalloc` is memory footprint is a concern for your application.
+Thus, we recommend not enabling `jemalloc` if memory footprint is a concern for your application.

 ### Script caching and memory usage optimization